Selected

 Holy Sees’ eminence grise to replace archbishop

-Franciszek Macharski who at 78 is three years past the
+Franciszek Macharski who at 78 is three years past

-Church’s retirement age.
+the Church’s retirement age.
 In 1966 the then Krakow

-archbishop Karol Wojtyla, future pope John Paul
+archbishop Karol Wojtyla, future

-of his new Krakow duties at the end of August.
+Krakow duties at the end of August.

-Serious Crime Stays Low
+Most Serious Crime Stays Low

 This year, till May 31, six homicides happened in

-Krakow, city of 800,000 with numerous visitors, all
+Krakow, city of 800,000 with numerous

-date.
+unsolved to date.

-Teen Wins Wimbledon
+Krakow Teen Wins Wimbledon

-Krakow’s 16-year-old tennis player Agnieszka
+Krakow’s 16-year-old tennis player Agnieszka Radwanska

-Radwanska won this year’s Wimbledon women’s
+won this year’s Wimbledon women’s tournament for

-father, once Poland’s tennis champion himself,
+Poland’s tennis champion himself, remains her

-remains her coach.
+coach.

-Construction: Brand-new Steel Mill
+Under Construction: Brand-new Steel Mill

 Mittal Steel Poland, subsidiary of Indian

-international giant Mittal Steel Co., has awarded the
+international giant Mittal Steel Co., has awarded

-Krakow to Austria’s Voest Alpine.
+in Krakow to Austria’s Voest Alpine.
 The

 state-of-the-art mill, due 2006, will churn out 2.4